 1. Raw Cocoa Beans

-2. Cocoa Paste or Liquor
+2. Cocoa Paste or Cocoa Liquor

 3. Cocoa Butter

 Cocoa butter is one of the most valuable products derived from cocoa beans.
-It’s a natural vegetable fat, extracted from cocoa paste.
-It’s widely used in food and cosmetics.
+It is a pale yellow vegetable fat extracted from cocoa paste.
+It has a smooth texture and is widely used in food products as well as in the cosmetics industry.

 4. Cocoa Powder